alpha123/0ad/README.txt

 Reporting problems
 ------------------

-Bugs should be reported on Trac.
-For information on reporting problems and finding logs, see http://trac.wildfiregames.com/wiki/ReportingErrors
+Bugs should be reported on the github.
+See https://github.com/scythetwirler/0ad/issues.

 --------------------------------
 Changelog - Differences from SVN